ASCOMInitiative/AlpycaDevice/docs/source/roadmap.rst

 When using this sample to make your own Alpaca device driver, follow this general set of steps.

+1. Familiarize yourself with |falcweb| specifically how incoming REST requests are routed to *responders* with the Request and Response objects.
-1. Run this sample, using the |conformu| tool to generate traffic to all of the Rotator endpoints.
+2. Run this sample, using the |conformu| tool to generate traffic to all of the Rotator endpoints.
 Walk through the app startup in the :doc:`app` with the debugger.
-   See how the endpoint classes are registered to the responder classes.
+   See how the API endpoint URIs are registered to the responder classes in the :py:func:`app.init_routes` function.
 Walk through a GET request, then a PUT request.
-See how the responses are created by the PropertyResponse and MethodResponse classes.
+See how the responses are created by the :py:class:`shr.PropertyResponse` and :py:class:`shr.MethodResponse` classes.
    Look how the simulated rotator machine is started and runs in a separate class.
 Observe how locks are used to prevent conflicts in accesses between threads.
 In short, become very familiar with how this simulated device works.
-2. Using :doc:`/rotator` as a guide, and the responder classes within as a template, create a module containing responder classes for each Alpaca endpoint of your device.
+3. Using :doc:`/rotator` as a guide, and the responder classes within as a template, create a module containing responder classes for each Alpaca endpoint of *your* device.
    Of course, if you're making a Rotator driver you can use :doc:`/rotator` as a starting point.
-3. Look in :doc:`shr` for the `DeviceMetadata` static class.
+4. Look in :doc:`shr` for the :py:class:`shr.DeviceMetadata` static class.
    Edit the fields for your device.
 Generate your own unique **ID** using the |guidgen|
-4. Adjust the user configuration file (config.toml) for the Title, IP/Port etc.
+5. Adjust the user configuration file (config.toml) for the Title, IP/Port etc.
-5. Develop the low-level code to control your device.
+6. Develop the low-level code to control your device.
 Try to design it so that it provides variables and functions that can be used by the Alpaca methods and properties.
 Obviously this is going to be the major portion of your work, followed by the time required to create the module containing the Alpaca endpoint responder classes (step 2 above).
-6. Wire up the device control code to the endpoint responder classes.
+7. Wire up the device control code to the endpoint responder classes.
-7. Test and fix until your device passes the full Conform Universal test.
+8. Test and fix until your device passes the full Conform Universal test.
-8. Use the Alpaca Protocol Tester in ConformU to check your driver at the Alpaca protocol level (as opposed to the operational tests provided by the Conformance checker.)
+9. Use the Alpaca Protocol Tester in ConformU to check your driver at the Alpaca protocol level (as opposed to the operational tests provided by the Conformance checker.)